-Battery Certifications: Mandatory, Optional, And The Unknown
+Battery Certifications: Mandatory, Optional, & The Unknown

 By Anton Beck, Battery Product Manager